harish2704/file-header/README.md

 If we require different template for each file type , create a file  `~/.file-headers/<extention>`

-For javscript, create a custom template at  `~/.file-headers/js` and customize it.
+* For javscript, create a custom template at  `~/.file-headers/js` and customize it.
+* If we want a custom header for '*.spec.js' file, create ~/.file-headers/spec.js and customize it

 ## Usage